-Law covers a diverse range of subjects included in the compulsory and elective courses that constitute the LLB.
-Rather than specialising at an undergraduate level, students undertake the study of compulsory core topics to gain a broad understanding of the law, with electives available in the final year of their degree.
+Law covers a diverse range of subjects included in the compulsory and elective courses that make up the Bachelor of Laws.
+Rather than specialising at an undergraduate level, students undertake compulsory Law courses to gain a broad understanding of the law, with electives available in the final year of their degree.

 Contract*, Torts*, Equity* and Private Law

 Private Law encompasses legal doctrines and rules that govern relationships between private individuals.

 Contract, Torts, Equity and Private Law cover doctrinal analysis, policy debate and theoretical foundations of the law of private obligations.